da4all/da4all.github.io/_cards/evaluating-statistical-claims-slide-deck.md

 subdomain:
   - Making Claims with Data

-sample_resource: false
+sample_resource: true

-title: "Evaluating Statistical Claims (slide deck)"
+title: "Evaluating Statistical Claims"

 teaser: >
-  This slide deck briefly introduces nine questions to ask when evaluating the validity of a statistical claim.
-It then provides a series of statistical claims for students to evaluate using their existing quantitative thinking skills.
-It ends by asking them to apply this same type of evaluation to a statistical claim from their own project.
-The slide deck with instructor notes could be used as a reading or an activity.
+  This slide deck, which can be used as a reading or an activity, briefly introduces nine questions to ask when evaluating the validity of a statistical claim.
+It then provides a series of statistical claims for students to evaluate and ends by asking students to apply this same type of evaluation to a statistical claim from their own project.

 keywords:
   - "Statistical Thinking"